Basic Chemical Safety

 1. Gas bottles.

-Gasbottles may be present at all areas in the building and shall be marked by a tag from the CS team.
-The tag implies that the bottle have been acquired from the gas depot correctly and the work area is known.
+Gas bottles may be present at all areas in the building and shall be marked by a tag from the CS team.
+The tag implies that the bottle has been acquired from the gas depot correctly and the work area is known.
 Gas bottles not in use shall be stored outside in the gas depot or inside the designated 90 min fireproof gas cabinets where approved by the CS team.
-It is not allowed to pick-up gas bottles from the central storage without approval.
-Routines on how gas bottles will be handled is currently underway.
+It is not allowed to pick-up gas bottles from the central storage and move them around without approval from CS team.
+Routines on how gas bottles will be handled are currently being written.

 2. Truck charging stations.